Loui Jover: Artworks

-Jover designed two single covers for Cuban-American singer Camila Cabello for her singles "Crying in the Club" and "I Have Questions".
+Jover designed two single covers for famous Cuban-American singer Camila Cabello for her singles "Crying in the Club" and "I Have Questions".
 He has also worked on some sculptural pieces, but is mainly known for his ink wash pieces on old book pages or newspapers etc. He reclaims the pages from damaged books that are otherwise headed for destruction.
 He considers himself a melancholic artist and loves the idea of negative nostalgia/ Feeling sad about a backstory or history- whether it's his own or somebody else's, or even an objects.
 He typically works in small segments and comes back to pieces every now and then to finish them in small chunks.
 This way, he can channel whatever emotion he is feeling at the time into different parts of the picture.

 Inspiration

-Jover says that he has always had a passion for art; he was inspired much by his father, who was also artistic, and by Pablo Picasso.
+Jover says that he has always had a passion for books; he was inspired much by his father, who was also artistic, and by Pablo Picasso.